 I’ve done it.
 I’ve been where you are, know what you’re going through, and understand all the doubts you’re having.

 For many years, 14 in fact, I put my life on hold.
 I waited for my two sons to get out of high school.
-I helped my dad and his wife sell most of their things and downsize.
-I spent time doing the same thing for my clients year after year.
+Then, I helped my dad and his wife sell most of their things and downsize.
+Subsequently, I spent time doing the same thing for my clients year after year.

 Finally, I looked up one day and said, “When will it be my turn?
-When will I make my dream of moving to Mexico come true?
+When will I make my dream of moving to Mérida come true?
 How much time do I have left to enjoy life?
 If I don’t do it now, when will I do it?”

 Believe me –

 I was called selfish and caught flack from people about leaving.
-I also received many words of encouragement.
-I found out many people have wanted to do what I’ve done but haven’t had the courage to do it.
+However, I also received many words of encouragement.
+Then, I found out many people have wanted to do what I’ve done but haven’t had the courage to do it.

 Everyone around me was doing their own thing, living their own life, having their own experiences.
 No one needed me.
 I was present but I wasn’t truly present.